 Charles Middleton 1st Lord Barham

-In the meantime on 23 October 1781 he had been created a baronet, in 1784 had been elected M.P. for Rochester in the government interest, and had been promoted rear-admiral on 24 September 1787 as a beneficiary of the dispute over the early retirement of admirals which resulted in Lord Howe’s resignation on 16 July 1788.
+In the meantime on 23 October 1781 he had been created a baronet, in 1784 had been elected M.P. for Rochester in the government interest, and had been promoted rear-admiral on 24 September 1787 as a beneficiary of the dispute over the early retirement of admirals which resulted in Lord Howe s resignation on 16 July 1788.
 He was further advanced to the rank of vice-admiral on 1 February 1793 and admiral on 1 June 1795.
-From 1794-5 he returned to service as a lord commissioner of the Admiralty, but although he was appointed first naval lord in May 1795 he soon resigned this post in protest at the appointment of a junior admiral, Rear-Admiral Hugh Cloberry Christian, to the Leeward Islands command in October.
+From 1794-5 he returned to service as a lord commissioner of the Admiralty, but although he was appointed first naval lord in May 1795 after his own lobbying of Henry Dundas, the Secretary of War, he soon resigned this post in protest at the appointment of a junior admiral, Rear-Admiral Hugh Cloberry Christian, to the Leeward Islands command in October.

-In January 1805 William Pitt appointed Middleton to chair the committee of a board of naval enquiry, replacing that previously set up by Admiral Lord St. Vincent, and on the fall of his kinsman, Lord Melville, he became first lord of the Admiralty on 30 April at the age of 79.
+In January 1805 William Pitt appointed Middleton to chair the committee of a board of naval enquiry, replacing that previously set up by Admiral Lord St. Vincent, and on the fall of his kinsman, Lord Melville, he became the first lord of the Admiralty on 30 April at the age of 79.
 At the same time he was elevated to the peerage as Baron Barham of Barham Court, Teston.
-King George was known to be aghast at his appointment, the cabinet was dismayed, and only Napoleon seemed to like the idea, but in being related to Melville Barham’s elevation was seen as a method of reducing the heavy blow which had been inflicted on the outgoing first lord who in time would face impeachment for his conduct in office.
-It was also said by some that the appointment owed much to Pitt’s requirement for allies in the government, as Barham brought the supporters of William Wilberforce with him.
+King George was known to be aghast at his appointment, the cabinet was dismayed, St. Vincent s supporters denigrated both his age and the fact that he had never commanded a fleet, let alone a ship of the line in battle, and only Napoleon seemed to welcome the appointment.
+Nevertheless, in being related to Melville Barham s elevation was seen as a method of reducing the heavy blow which had been inflicted on the outgoing first lord who in time would face impeachment for his conduct in office.
+It was also said by some that the appointment owed much to Pitt s requirement for allies in the government, as Barham brought the supporters of William Wilberforce with him.

 A friend and relative by marriage to Pitt the Younger, Middleton nevertheless disliked politics, perhaps having been used by Lord Germain to undermine the Lord Sandwich, the first lord of the admiralty, during the American War of Revolution.
 He was of a virulent and puritanical religious persuasion that was the backbone of his character, much disliked swearing although he often used harsh language himself, was evangelical, and disdained the slave trade.
 With Lady Middleton he moved in the first rank of abolitionists, doing much to persuade William Wilberforce to lead the campaign in parliament against slavery.